CorneliusChristian/CNote/README.md

 # CNote

-a note application with bunch of hidden easter eggs
+Just a note application with bunch of hidden features!

+## Installation

+Make sure you have .NET installed and run the exe file!

+## Easter eggs

+There are 5 hidden easter eggs!

+## Screenshot